 Millennial donors are also less likely to make significant financial contributions until later in life; instead, they see themselves as “heavily involved helpers.”
 And since many of them graduated from college during the recession, they’ve been forced to start their careers slowly – this makes it difficult for nonprofit organizations to approach them for larger gifts.

 Social media communication is especially important for fundraising since it allows donors to receive information about causes and organizations quickly and directly.
-It also provides an easy way for people to share what’s important to them with friends, family members, and peers.

 Having access to these communication channels can help Gen Z stay up-to-date on what’s going on in the world, making them more likely to give back.
 This demographic can also connect with other like-minded individuals who are interested in donating time or money toward various causes.